kroysemaj/git-GDI/slides/git-add.md

 #### `[new command]`
 ##  git add

-Adds an untracked file to the repo, OR adds a tracked and changed file to the staging area, making it ready to be committed.
+Adds an untracked file to the repo.

 ![Lucy in the Chocolate Factory](images/lucyAdd.jpg)